 Love a small-town Christmas parade?
 Head to the Cashiers, NC Christmas parade this year!
-Celebrating in the mountains for the Cashiers Christmas Parade sounds like a great day trip from the Upstate.
+Celebrating in the mountains for the Cashiers Christmas Parade is a great day trip from the Upstate.

-As much as we love being in Greenville for the holidays, there are just some events that prove to be too much for the younger kids, one example being the Poinsettia Christmas Parade.
-Between finding parking downtown, getting there early enough to get a good spot, keeping the kids occupied until the parade starts, and then managing the hungry little guys upon getting home late, parade day could be extremely taxing on this mom’s holiday spirit!
+As much as we love being in Greenville for the holidays, there are just some events that prove to be too much for the younger kids.
+The Poinsettia Christmas Parade is one example.
+Between finding parking downtown, getting there early enough to get a good spot, keeping the kids occupied until the parade starts, and then managing the hungry little guys upon getting home late, parade day can be extremely taxing on this mom’s holiday spirit!

-I can’t exactly remember how we first heard about our new holiday tradition, but our Christmas in the Upstate now includes a trip to the mountains for the Cashiers Christmas Parade!
+I can’t exactly remember how we first heard about our new holiday tradition, but our Christmas now includes a trip to the mountains for the Cashiers Christmas Parade!

 About the Cashiers Christmas parade

-The 50th Cashiers Christmas Peppermint Stick Parade will kick off at 3 pm on Saturday, December 7th, 2024.
+The 51st Cashiers Christmas Parade will kick off at 3 pm on Saturday, December 6th, 2025.

-The parade includes floats, marching bands, musicians, vintage cars, fire engines and even animals, and continues all the way down US Highway 64 toward Highway 107 and Frank Allen Rd.
-With ample parking and a mile of viewing, you’ll be sure to find the perfect vantage point to set up your chair; just remember, some of the 50+ floats throw candy (as is a small-town tradition here in the Carolinas), so you’ll want to find a safe spot for the kids to gather up the goodies.
+The parade includes floats, marching bands, musicians, vintage cars, fire engines, and even animals.
+The parade route starts at Frank Allen & 64 W, marches to the crossroads, and then turns onto 107 S to Cashiers School Rd.
+With ample parking and a mile of viewing, you’ll be sure to find the perfect vantage point to set up your chair.
+Just remember, some of the 50+ floats throw candy (as is a small-town tradition here in the Carolinas), so you’ll want to find a safe spot for the kids to gather up the goodies.

 After the parade, be sure to explore The Village Green.
-A 12.5 acre park, The Village Green is an outdoor venue for community events, including concerts & festivals, and in addition to the large public sculptures and seasonal gardens, the park also features a giant wooden children’s playground.
-If it isn’t too cold you could bring a picnic, although my children are always rooting for snow – a not unheard-of possibility up in the mountains.
+A 12.5 acre park, The Village Green is an outdoor venue for community events, including concerts and festivals.
+In addition to the large public sculptures and seasonal gardens, the park also features a giant wooden children’s playground.
+If it isn’t too cold you could have a picnic, although my children are always rooting for snow, a not unheard of possibility in the mountains.

 Plan Your Trip to Cashiers, NC